OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/ProjectReview/index.md

 title: OpenDreamKit M36 Formal Review
 ---

-On October 30th, OpenDreamKit will underwent its second formal review by the European Commission.
-We will presented the achievements of the second 18 months of the project
+On October 30th, OpenDreamKit will undergo its second formal review by the European Commission.
+We will present the achievements of the second 18 months of the project.

 <!-- including [30 deliverables](https://github.com/OpenDreamKit/OpenDreamKit/issues?q=label%3AReportingPeriod2).!-->

 ## Agenda